oasisresearchlab/meta/covid-19-plan.md

 So I will need your help.
 What follows is my current plan (subject to change; please comment on the commit below with suggestions!), inspired heavily by [this blog post on managing remote work](https://knowyourteam.com/blog/2019/08/22/how-to-collaborate-effectively-in-a-remote-team/?utm_source=email&utm_medium=guide).

-Principles:
-- Writing first.
-Inspiration: know your team and basecamp, among others.
-- Asynchronous first, but make space for focused synchronous work when necessary.

-Here is my current plan:
 ## Asynchronous weekly check-ins

 3-step process:
-1. You commit a long-form memo (see draft template below) to our weekly-updates repo under your name directory, titled "update-<yourname>-<yyyy-mm-dd>-to-<yyyy-mm-dd>.md".
+1. You commit a long-form memo (see draft template below) to the weekly-sprints directory in our [remote-work repo](https://github.com/megacognitionlab/remote-work/tree/master/weekly-sprints) under your name directory, titled "update-yourname-yyyy-mm-dd-to-yyyy-mm-dd.md".
 2. Over the next 24 hrs (max), I iterate on the next critical path with you through comments on the commit
-3. You commit a plan document for the week to our weekly-updates repo (see draft template below) titled "plan-<yourname>-<yyyy-mm-dd>-to-<yyyy-mm-dd>.md"
+3. You commit a plan document for the week to our weekly-updates repo (see draft template below) titled "plan-yourname-yyyy-mm-dd-to-yyyy-mm-dd.md"

 We can use our regular weekly advisor slot start times as the "trigger" for when I should expect to see your update and start working on it with you.